getsavvyinc/savvy-cli/README.md

 Savvy is the easiest way to create, share and run runbooks from your terminal.

-Savvy's CLI generates runbooks with AI or from your provided commands.
+Savvy's CLI generates runbooks with AI or from commands you provide.

 ## Install Savvy's CLI